 Medicare exclusion will likely cause:

 You can be excluded from Medicare for a variety of reasons outlined in 42 U.S.C. §1320a-7.
-Some Felony convictions can result in Medicare exclusion, especially those arising from health care fraud, or the unlawful manufacture, distribution, or prescription of dispensing controlled substances (dug trafficking).
+Some Felony convictions can result in Medicare exclusion, especially those arising from health care fraud, or the unlawful manufacture, distribution or prescription of dispensing controlled substances (drug trafficking).
 You can also be excluded from Medicare for a misdemeanor conviction related to obstruction of an investigation or controlled substances.
-State professional license suspension can also result in Medicare exclusion.
-Additionally, any individual who has engaged in fraud, kickbacks, and/or Stark violations can be excluded whether it results in a conviction or not.
+State professional license suspension also can result in Medicare exclusion.
+Additionally, any individual who has engaged in fraud, kickbacks and/or Stark violations can be excluded whether it results in a conviction or not.

-If you are a physician, dentist, physician assistant, pharmacist, chiropractor, or other licensed health professional, and you have been excluded from Medicare or believe you could be excluded from Medicare, it is imperative that you contact an experienced Medicare exclusion attorney today to discuss the possibility of appeal.
-You only have sixty (60) days from your notice of Medicare exclusion to appeal the HHS Office of Inspector General (OIG) decision.
+If you are a physician, dentist, physician assistant, pharmacist, chiropractor or other licensed health professional, and you have been excluded from Medicare or believe you could be excluded from Medicare, it is imperative that you contact an experienced Medicare exclusion attorney today to discuss the possibility of appeal.
+You only have 60 days from your notice of Medicare exclusion to appeal the HHS OIG decision.

 Medicare reinstatement is not automatic.
-If you have been notified of exclusion from Medicare by the HHS Office of Inspector General (OIG), you must understand that you are prevented from working for any individual or entity that contracts with Medicare, Tricare, or other Federally funded programs until you receive notice of reinstatement.
-If a health care provider is excluded from Medicare, he/she can re-apply within ninety (90) days of the expiration of the Medicare exclusion.
-It can take up to six (6) months or more for the OIG to rule on your Medicare reinstatement application.
-Therefore, you only have one (1) good shot to submit the best application possible, and should consider hiring a Medicare exclusion reinstatement attorney to assist you.
+If you have been notified of exclusion from Medicare by the HHS OIG, you must understand that you are prevented from working for any individual or entity that contracts with Medicare, Tricare or other Federally funded programs until you receive notice of reinstatement.
+If a health care provider is excluded from Medicare, he/she can re-apply within 90 days of the expiration of the Medicare exclusion.
+It can take up to six months or more for the OIG to rule on your Medicare reinstatement application.
+Therefore, you only have one good shot to submit the best application possible, and should consider hiring a Medicare exclusion reinstatement attorney to assist you.